William Scoresby (1760–1829)

-William Scoresby (3 May 1760 – 1829) was an English arctic navigator.
+William Scoresby (3 May 1760 – 1829), known as "William Scoresby Senior" to distinguish him from his son, was an English whaler and arctic navigator.

 Biography

 Scoresby was the son of a small farmer at Cropton, twenty miles from Whitby.
 He was born on 3 May 1760.
 After attending the village school he was employed about the farm from the age of nine, and occasionally worked for neighbouring farmers.
 In his twentieth year he bound himself for three years as an apprentice to the captain of a ship called the Jane, trading from Whitby to the Baltic.
 He joined her in March 1780.
 He had already studied navigation, his knowledge and practice of which enabled him, in the second year of his service at sea, to detect an error in the reckoning which would otherwise have caused the loss of the ship.
 The only reward he got was the ill-will of the mate, whose blunder he had exposed.
 This caused him to leave the ship at London in October 1781, and enter on board an ordnance ship, the Speedwell, carrying out stores to Gibraltar.
 At the entrance of the Straits the Speedwell fell in with the Spanish fleet and was captured.
 Her men were taken to Cadiz, and thence sent inland to San Lucar de Mayor, from which, being carelessly guarded, Scoresby and one of his companions managed to escape.
 After various adventures they succeeded in reaching Cadiz, where they got on board an English cartel and were taken to England.
 On his return home Scoresby engaged once more in farm work during 1783 and 1784.
 Meantime he married the daughter of a neighbouring farmer, and, with the prospect of a family, his old ambition returned.
 In the spring of 1785 he engaged himself on board the ship Henrietta, employed in the Greenland whale fishery, and for the next six years continued in her, going to Greenland each summer, and in the winter taking casual employment on board coasting vessels.
 After the voyage of 1790 the captain of the Henrietta retired on his savings, and recommended Scoresby as his successor.
 The owner appointed Scoresby to the command.
 After commanding the Henrietta for seven seasons, Scoresby's reputation in the trade stood high, and in the beginning of 1798 he accepted the more advantageous offers of a London firm to command their ship, the Dundee of London.
 The Dundee was as successful as the Henrietta.
 In 1802 he joined a small company at Whitby, thus becoming owner of one-eighth of a new ship, the Resolution, of 291 tons, which he was to command on the same terms as had been given him by the London firm.
 From 1803 to 1810 inclusive he sailed each season in her, and each season returned with a good cargo, the profits to the company being at the average rate of 25 per cent. per annum on the capital invested.